climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 10:</b> Emissions trends, targets and NDC BAU scenarios rebased to 100

 ![Figure 10](/assets/images/content/insights/policy/CS2017_Climate_Figure10.jpg)

-*Source: International Energy Agency, UNFCCC, Climatescope.
-Note: Turkey does not have conditional target.*
+<small>*Source: International Energy Agency, UNFCCC, Climatescope.
+Note: Turkey does not have conditional target.*</small>

 By comparison, Turkey has made somewhat more progress in diversifying its energy matrix.
 From 2011 to 2016 the country added 5GW of wind and 832MW of solar while implementing a package of supportive renewable energy policies.
 However, this has not been enough to keep pace with rapid overall growth in power demand.
 As a result, the share of the country's generation from coal grew from 29% in 2015 to 34% (92TWh) in 2016 – its highest rate in six years.

 <b>Figure 11:</b> Vietnam (left) and Turkey (right) capacity additions (left axis) and share of coal generation (right axis)

 ![Figure 11](/assets/images/content/insights/policy/CS2017_Climate_Figure11.jpg)

-*Source: EVN, Republic of Turkey Ministry of Energy and Natural Resources, Bloomberg New Energy Finance*
+<small>*Source: EVN, Republic of Turkey Ministry of Energy and Natural Resources, Bloomberg New Energy Finance*</small>

 ## <b>Case studies</b>